 Harsh mandatory minimum sentencing may keep them behind bars for 20 years, 30 years, or life, even if they were never directly involved in drug sales or distribution.

 Susan Burton is the founder and executive director of A New Way of Life, an organization that provides support and resources for women recently released from prison.
 After her son was killed by the Los Angeles Police Department, Susan medicated her grief with alcohol and drugs.
-Instead of receiving the support and services she needed, she cycled in and out of the criminal justice system for nearly fifteen years.
+Instead of receiving the support and services she needed, she cycled in and out of the criminal legal system for nearly fifteen years.

 In 1998, Susan gained her freedom and sobriety and founded A New Way of Life Reentry Project, which has served over 800 women and is a national leader in the struggle to break the cycle of addiction and incarceration.